 where $k\in [d]$ is a cap on the set size and $\dist$ is an appropriate distance measure.

-As in our setup the problem is that these approaches depend on how well the conditional probability $\P_{\bfy\sim\CD}(\bfy_{S^c} ~|~ \bfy_S = \bfx_S)$ is modelled.
+As in our setup, the problem is that these approaches depend on how well the conditional probability $\P_{\bfy\sim\CD}(\bfy_{S^c} ~|~ \bfy_S = \bfx_S)$ is modelled.
 Modelling the data distribution incorrectly makes it possible to manipulate many existing XAI-methods.
-This is done by changing the classifier in such a way that it gives the same value on-manifold, but arbitrary valus off-manifold.
-To get feature-based explanations independent of the off-manifold behaviour one needs to model the data manifold very precisely~\cite{aas2019explaining,dombrowski2019explanations}.
-The authors of~\cite{anders2020fairwashing, heo2019fooling} and~\cite{dombrowski2019explanations} demonstrate this effect for sensitivity analysis, LRP, Grad-Cam, IntegratedGradients and Guided Backprop.
-They are able to manipulate relevance scores at will and demonstrate how this can be used to obfuscate discrimination inside of a model.
-LIME and SHAP can be manipulated as well~\cite{slack2020fooling} by using a classifier that behaves differently outside off-distribution if the wrong distribution for the explanation.
-For RDE~\cite{macdonald2019rate} it is assumed that features are independently and normally distributed, and it was demonstrated that the off-manifold optimisation creates new features that weren't in the original image~\cite{waldchen2022training}.
+This is done by changing the classifier in such a way that it gives the same value on-manifold, but arbitrary values off-manifold.
+To get feature-based explanations independent of the off-manifold behaviour, one needs to model the data manifold very precisely~\citep{aas2021explaining,dombrowski2019explanations}.
+The authors of~\cite{anders2020fairwashing, heo2019fooling} and~\cite{dombrowski2019explanations} demonstrate this effect for existing techniques, such as sensitivity analysis, LRP, Grad-Cam, IntegratedGradients and Guided Backprop.
+They are able to manipulate relevance scores at will and demonstrate how this can be used to obfuscate discrimination inside a model.
+LIME and SHAP can be manipulated as well~\citep{slack2020fooling} by using a classifier that behaves differently outside off-distribution if the wrong distribution for the explanation.
+For RDE~\citep{macdonald2019rate} it is assumed that features are independent and normally distributed, and it was demonstrated that the off-manifold optimisation can create new features that weren't in the original image~\citep{waldchen2022training}.

 We now discuss two approaches proposed to model the data distribution and why each leads to a different problem by under- or over-representing correlation in the data respectively.